-The Company has designated its cash, interest receivable and reclamation bonds as loans and receivables, and measures them at their amortized costs.
-Accounts payable and accrued liabilities, due to related parties and loan payable are classified as other financial liabilities, which are measured at their amortized costs.
+The Company has designated its cash and cash equivalents, interest receivable and reclamation bonds as loans and receivables, and measures them at their amortized costs.
+Accounts payable and accrued liabilities and due to related parties are classified as other financial liabilities, which are measured at their amortized costs.